Living in Taiwan 101: Read This Before Moving to Taiwan in 2023!

 Taiwanese is especially known for its street foods (here’s a list of the 100 most common street foods in Taiwan).
 Walking and sampling various “snacks” is a national pastime, and Taipei’s night markets are some of the best in Asia.
 Also see my guides to the best night markets in Tainan, Kaoshiung, and Keelung.

-Even breakfast is typically enjoyed on the go, with breakfast shops and breakfast trucks on practically every street.
 There’s also no shame in having a meal at a convenience store, and many Taiwanese miss Taiwanese 7-Elevens when going abroad.
 (The ding-dong of the 7-11 door is one of the most familiar sounds in Taiwan, along with the garbage trucks that play Beethoven’s Fur Elise!)

 Food is a very serious topic in Taiwan and literally everyone is obsessed with it.
 Eating out is the most popular thing to do with friends or a date, whether its all-you-can-eat hot put, DIY barbecue, or all manner of international cuisine.